 The health benefits of organic honey

 If, like me, you are committed to eating the real thing when it comes to honey but want to know more about it, read on.
 Honey is not only a delicious treat but also a fantastic source of health benefits.
 Traditional medical practitioners have held it in high regard for generations.
 This is due to the unique healing characteristics it possesses.
-There are several great reasons why you should be including authentic organic honey in your diet.
+There are several great reasons why you should be including authentic organic honey into your diet.

 The Natural Wonder That Is Honey